Medical Reviewer

 After detox, you may move on to more intensive care, such as residential or inpatient treatment programs, where you’ll receive therapy, counseling, and support to address the psychological, social, and behavioral aspects of Xanax dependence.
 As you progress in your recovery, you may transition to lower levels of care, like outpatient treatment or support groups, to continue your journey to sobriety.

-This step-by-step approach helps ensure you receive the right care at each stage of your recovery, increasing the likelihood of long-term success in overcoming Xanax dependence.[7]
+This step-by-step approach ensures that individuals receive appropriate care at each stage of their recovery, increasing the likelihood of long-term success in overcoming Xanax dependence.[7]

 Medications Used for Xanax Withdrawal